kragen/derctuo/segments-and-blocks.md

 Incremental, differentiable, and concurrent computation
 -------------------------------------------------------

+(This is explored in more detail in [the note on transaction-per-call systems](transaction-per-call.md).)

 Above I mentioned transactional memory for concurrency control as one possible application of this kind of virtual machine.
 The idea is that, to access the memory, you run some code inside a *transaction*,